andr-ew/ndls/README.md

 across 3 pages, all 3 norns encoders are mapped to 9 [metaparams](#metaparams) for each track, with K2 & K3 mapped to randomizations of certain values. use the **track focus** + **page focus** components on the top left of the grid to switch between views. hold K1 on any page to assign [scopes](#metaparams). changes to any control can be pattern recorded using the grid.

-### MIX
+### page 1: MIX

 ![norns MIX page documentation image. labelled image of the norns sreen. text descriptions below.](lib/doc/ndls_MIX.png)

 #### E1: perserve/feedback level
-the rate at which old material fades away. turn it up in a delay for long echo tails, or turn it down in a loop for tape decay memory loss.
+the rate at which old material fades away. turn it up in a delay for long echo tails, or turn it down in a loop for tape decay memory loss. note that by default this is globally [scoped](#metaparams).

 #### E2: playback/output level
 this level is summed with the **gain** param in the params menu to set the actual output level.